Dorothée de Monfreid

 Dorothée de Monfreid (born 1973) is a French author and illustrator.

+Personal Life and Career

 She worked as a graphic designer, before beginning to work on children's books.
 She is best known for illustrating I Really Want to Eat a Child.
 In addition to her work on children's books, Dorothée also creates comics and is an accomplished ukulele player.
 She lives and works in Paris.